smertiens/contemply/README.md

 A code generator that creates boilerplate files from templates.

-All the questions necessary to interactively create a file from your template are embedded in the template itself, so all you need is Contemply and your a template file to get up and running.
+All the questions necessary to interactively create a file from your template are embedded in the template itself, so all you need is Contemply and your template file to get up and running.

 ## Installation